 Did you know?
 Every ferment is unique because of the bacteria and yeasts that are naturally present in the air and foods in that region.
 The same recipe can taste different across the globe!

 Want to give food preservation it a try?

 Want to learn more?

-The Canning Across America and National Center for Home Food Preservation websites contain a wealth of information.
+The National Center for Home Food Preservation website contains a wealth of information.
 Also, your local agricultural extension agent and neighborhood co-op are good sources for written information and classes to help you can, cure, freeze, pickle and dry this season's abundance.

 - The Ball Complete Book of Home Food Preserving Judi Kingry and Lauren Devine, Robert Rose, 2006